fantpmas/hylia/src/posts/display-record-and-control-an-android-device.md

 As a mobile QA engineer I find myself recording screen videos almost every day.

-I've been using the command line tool [scrcpy](https://github.com/Genymobile/scrcpy) for this for a while now.
+I've been using the command line tool [scrcpy](https://github.com/Genymobile/scrcpy) for this for a while now.​

 It can be used to display your android phone screen, to control it using the mouse and keyboard (great for demos) and also record.